swisscom/check_ilorest/README.md

 ILOREST HARDWARE OK: Hardware is healthy.
 Server: HPE ProLiant DL380 Gen11, S/N: XXXXXXXXXX, System BIOS: U54 v1.40 (06/29/2023)
 ```

+The exit codes of `check_ilorest` are based on other monitoring plugins and follow the monitoring plugin development guidelines.

+- Exit Code 0: OK, no hardware problems detected
+- Exit Code 1: WARNING, degraded hardware detected
+- Exit Code 2: CRITICAL, hardware failure detected
+- Exit Code 3: UNKNOWN, there was a problem executing `check_ilorest` correctly

 ## Prometheus readiness
+`check_ilorest` was developed for both classic and metrics-based monitoring tools.
 The plugin can be executed with the optional parameter `-o` to choose a different output format.
 By using `-o prometheus` the plugin outputs the information in Prometheus metrics exposition format.
 It could be used in combination with the Prometheus [Script Exporter](https://github.com/ricoberger/script_exporter) to execute the plugin and scrape the metrics through Script Exporter's API.

 ```
 root@linux ~ # /usr/lib64/nagios/plugins/check_ilorest.py -o prometheus